ConnexusGroup/connexus-frontend-challenge/README.md

 ### Goal

-- Develop the XD design (design.xd) into a responsive web page.
+- Develop the XD design (Design.xd) into a responsive web page.
 - Ensure your design works well on common devices (desktops, tablets and mobile devices)

+> You can download Adobe XD from https://www.adobe.com/uk/products/xd.html for free.

 ### Submission